 Garden is a small licensed apiary located in northern Lackawanna County in the foothills of the Endless Mountains of Northeastern Pennsylvania.
 We currently maintain 10 to 12 hives, give or take, and practice

-As part of Cornell University's Master Beekeeping program, Beekeeper's Garden strives to practice the most practical and up-to-date cultural methods of pest management in order to help educate the local community and become part of the larger solution to help save the bees.
+As part of Cornell University's Master Beekeeping program, Beekeeper's Garden strives to practice the most practical and up-to-date cultural methods of pest management in order to become part of the larger solution to help save the bees.

 Our apiary was founded in 2010, with each new year presenting greater challenges with regard to local wildlife, especially black bears, which is why we made the silhouette of our very own special visitor a part of our garden logo.
 What most people do not realize (and we certainly did not until we started keeping bees) is that Northeastern Pennsylvania is BEAR COUNTRY!